 - If airbags are deployed, BMW won’t start.

 - The airbag light is on.

-If you are stranded on the road and can't start your BMW, check to make sure the battery's positive cable is not loose.
-If it loses, it means that the BST ignited and disconnected the positive.
+If you are stranded on the road and can’t start your BMW, check to ensure the battery’s positive cable is not loose.
+If it loses, the BST ignited and disconnected the positive.